-Your data is stored to both your hard drive and the cloud.
+Your data is stored on both your hard drive and the cloud.
 Xbox Live keeps your important data in sync so you don't lose anything when you use a friend or family member's console, or even when you switch to a new console.

-You must have a regular connection to Xbox Live to keep your data in sync.
+Note You must have a regular connection to Xbox Live to keep your data in sync.
 Playing offline may cause your cloud data to become out of sync.
 Your data updates each time you connect to Xbox Live.

 While you're playing a game, game data is stored on your Xbox One console.
 When you leave a game, your data is stored to both your hard drive and the cloud.
 Xbox Live keeps important data in sync so you don't lose anything if you use another console or switch to a new one.

-A regular connection to Xbox Live is required to keep your data in sync.
+Note A regular connection to Xbox Live is required to keep your data in sync.
 Playing offline may cause your cloud data to become out of date.
 Your data updates each time you connect to Xbox Live.

 No. Downloadable content must be stored locally to allow for fast loading.